The Government’s Latest Attempt to Address Disinvestment & Fiscal

 the Centre in recent months have gone woefully awry, as the economy continues

-to feel the “ripple effects” of the global economic slowdown and fluctuating
+to feel the “ripple effects” of the global economic slowdown and fl

 commodity prices.
 While projections may have gone haywire owing to market